-The two major VQE software components that implement Unicast Retransmission, FEC, Rapid Channel Change, and IPTV Packet Loss Monitoring are:
+The two major VQE software components that implement Unicast Retransmission, FEC, RCC, and IPTV Packet Loss Monitoring are:

-- VQE Client (VQE-C)-Software embedded in the subscriber's CPE-typically a set-top box.
-VQE-C provides the CPE interface to VQE Server to support Unicast Retransmission, Rapid Channel Change, and IPTV Packet Loss Monitoring statistics.
-VQE Client receives the primary media data packets and, if FEC is enabled, one or two streams with FEC packets.
-When VQE Client software detects packet loss on a channel that is configured for FEC and Unicast Retransmission, the following occurs: - If there are packet losses in the primary media stream, VQE Client first tries to repair the lost packets using the FEC streams. - If some packet losses cannot be corrected by FEC, VQE Client requests a Unicast Retransmission of the missing packets from VQE Server. - VQE Server (VQE-S)-Software that runs on a Linux-based Cisco Content Delivery Engine 110 (CDE110) appliance located in the intelligent edge of the service provider's network.
-For Unicast Retransmission and Rapid Channel Change, VQE Server caches primary video packets from an encoder or other headend device. - For Unicast Retransmission, working with VQE Client, VQE Server monitors the subscriber's reception of video packets and uses its cached video data to service Unicast Retransmission requests from the VQE Client on the set-top box. - For Rapid Channel Change, when the subscriber requests a channel change, VQE Client on the set-top box sends a request for a new channel to VQE Server.
-To service the Rapid Channel Change request, VQE Server sends the VQE Client a unicast burst of video packets from its cached video data for the channel and also sends some MPEG priming information to facilitate immediate decoding.
+- VQE-C-Software embedded in the CPE of the subscriber-typically a STB.
+The VQE-C provides the CPE interface to the VQE Server (VQE-S) to support Unicast Retransmission, RCC, and IPTV Packet Loss Monitoring statistics.
+The VQE-C receives the primary media data packets and, if FEC is enabled, one or two streams with FEC packets.
+When the VQE-C software detects packet loss on a channel that is configured for FEC and Unicast Retransmission, the following occurs: - If there are packet losses in the primary media stream, the VQE-C first tries to repair the lost packets using the FEC streams. - If some packet losses cannot be corrected by FEC, the VQE-C requests a Unicast Retransmission of the missing packets from the VQE-S. - VQE-S-Software that runs on a Linux-based Cisco Content Delivery Engine (CDE) appliance located in the intelligent edge of the service provider's network.
+For Unicast Retransmission and RCC, the VQE-S caches primary video packets from an encoder or other headend device. - For Unicast Retransmission, working with the VQE-C, the VQE-S monitors the subscriber's reception of video packets and uses its cached video data to service Unicast Retransmission requests from the VQE-C on the STB. - For RCC, when the subscriber requests a channel change, the VQE-C on the STB sends a request for a new channel to the VQE-S. To service the RCC request, the VQE-S sends the VQE-C a unicast burst of video packets from its cached video data for the channel and also sends some MPEG priming information to facilitate immediate decoding.

-With both Unicast Retransmission and FEC, the missing packets are resequenced by the set-top box without interruption.
+With both Unicast Retransmission and FEC, the missing packets are resequenced by the STB without interruption.

-VQE Client is available with certain Cisco set-top boxes running Scientific-Atlanta IPTV Layer (SAIL) 1.x and 2.x.
+The VQE-C is available with certain Cisco STBs running Scientific-Atlanta IPTV Layer (SAIL) 1.x and 2.x.
 Please contact your Cisco sales representative for further information.
-VQE Client can also be integrated into set-top boxes from third-party vendors.
-The VQE Client code and Software Development Kit (SDK) is available to third-party vendors through an open-source program.
+The VQE-C can also be integrated into a STB from third-party vendors.
+The VQE-C code and Software Development Kit (SDK) is available to third-party vendors through an open-source program.